-- 1. how to use the evidence-based Model for Great Teaching; - 2. how to plan your professional development to get the most from your GTT journey; and - 3. about the cognitive basis of learning and memory and how we can maximise learning.
+- 1. how to use the evidence-based Model for Great Teaching; - how to select and adapt strategies to your own classroom context; - 3. about the cognitive basis of learning and memory and how we can maximise learning.

 You'll learn about the pre-requisites for learning, and how we go about sequencing the journey from novice to expert for our students.